-A wide variety of animals can be easily observed, which is a plus when discovering Djibouti!
+Very diverse animals are easily observed, which is a plus when you discover Djibouti!

 Fish of the Republic of Djibouti

-Djibouti has 370 kilometres of coastline and several hundred species of fish populate its territorial waters.
-Whether you are a scuba diver or a fan of PMT (fins, mask, snorkel), you don't know where to look!
+Djibouti has 370 kilometers of coastline and several hundred species of fish inhabit its territorial waters.
+Josiane and Bernard Lips and Jean-Michel Roux, in their book entitled "The Fishes of Djibouti", described and photographed 520 species of fish.
+Whether you're a scuba diver or a snorkeler (fins, mask, snorkel), you don't know where to look!

 The Famous Seasonal: The Whale Shark

-To all credit, the imposing whale shark comes to take its winter quarters between November and January, in the waters of the Gulf of Tadjourah.
-This fish, measuring between 4 and 10 metres long on average, finds there plankton, krill and small fish which it feeds on at a rate of one tonne per day!
+Honor where honor is due, the imposing whale shark comes to take up winter quarters between November and February, in the waters of the Gulf of Tadjourah.
+This fish, measuring between 4 and 10 meters long on average, finds plankton, krill and small fish there, on which it feeds at the rate of a ton a day!

 Totally harmless to humans, and moving slowly sometimes near the surface, it is easy to evolve with it, for that mask and snorkel are sufficient.
 To discover it, think of booking during the season!
 We propose you tours including its discovery: the Beaches and Campsites circuitfor example !

 Still poorly known, the whale shark is a threatened species due in part to the fishing it is subjected to in some parts of the world, and to trauma caused by engine propellers.
 Boats and swimmers must keep their distance to avoid injuring or disturbing it.